kikimay/fast-foods-fast-APIs/README.md

-# fast-foods-fast-APIs
+# fast-food-fast-API
-Tthe API EndPoints to implement the fast foods fast app
+The API End Points for the fast-food-fast app